 While managing a small restaurant in central Paris, Benedict caught the wine bug after tasting Bruno Clair’s Aloxe Corton GC and realising it tasted just like twiglets.
-This spark began his journey in learning everything he could about wine and upon returning home to London, he undertook the internationally acclaimed Wine & Spirit Education Trust program to further his knowledge and develop his understanding about wines from around the world.
+This spark began his journey in learning everything he could about wine.
+When returning home to London, he undertook the Wine & Spirit Education Trust program to develop his understanding about wines from around the world.

-Niall, 28, is from Cambridge but living in London, and working on drinking and sharing as much wine as possible!
-Niall actually originally has an education in Zoology; managing living coral exhibits in London Aquarium amongst other things, but slowly and surely wine began to take over his life!
+Niall is originally from Cambridge but living in London, and working on drinking and sharing as much wine as possible.
+Niall actually originally has an education in Zoology; managing living coral exhibits in London Aquarium amongst other things, but slowly and surely wine began to take over his life...

 Having a background with natural wine, Niall always looks for conscientiously made wine.
 Smaller producers usually, who care for the environment as well as the final product.

-Alfie, 4, comes in at 45kg.
-A big dog with a bigger heart.
-He takes us for regular walks, so we get fresh air and break from the computer screen.
+Alfie, 4, comes in at 45kg - A big dog with a bigger heart.
+He takes us for regular walks so we get fresh air and a break from the computer screen.
 What a good boi.

 We can’t believe the number of journeys in and around London this old banger has made this year.
-Averaging about 2 breakdowns a week, currently, all of them Benedict sorted himself (toolbox taking up valuable wine-space in the boot) with everything from smoke to not starting.
-At one stage we even pulled over and got a taxi driver back on the road.
-The largest load was 90 bottles of wine (15 cases) and I may have scraped a few speedbumps.
+Averaging about 2 breakdowns a week, toolbox taking up valuable wine-space in the boot, she gets the job done.
+Last summer, we even helped to get a taxi driver back on the road.
+Her largest load to date is 90 bottles of wine (15 cases) and we've definitely scraped a few speedbumps.